GenAI-CUEE/Estimation-Theory-EE523/Readme.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Total scores: 36 to be collected as 20 scores of your homework assigment.
+Total scores is 36 that is to be collected as 20 scores for your homework 4.

 Please read [Homework4 Readme](Homework4/Readme.md) carefully